RemoteTechnologiesGroup/RemoteTech/guide/parts.md

 ![Picture of Communotron 32](antenna_com32.png)

-The Communotron 32 is the most powerful omnidirectional antenna available in RemoteTech, capable of reaching past kerbosynchonous orbit and filling many moons' spheres of influence.
-However, it consumes a lot of energy when active.
+The Communotron 32 is the most powerful omnidirectional antenna available in RemoteTech, capable of reaching past keosynchonous orbit and filling many moons' spheres of influence.
+However, it consumes a lot of energy when active, nearly as much as the low-end dishes.
 {:.blurb}

 |Basic Properties